 Blood is pumped out of the left ventricle into the aorta, passing through progressively smaller arteries until it reaches the capillary beds of the skin, muscle brain, and internal organs.

-Heart murmur– An abnormal sound of the heart caused by a number of conditions such as hypertrophic cardiomyopathy.
+An abnormal sound of the heart caused by several conditions such as hypertrophic cardiomyopathy.
 Sometimes it is innocent, with no known cause.

-Acquired heart disease – These are not present at birth but develop at some point in the cat’s lifetime.
-They may be primary, or secondary to diseases such as hyperthyroidism or kidney disease.
+These are not present at birth but develop at some point in the cat’s lifetime.
+They may be primary, or secondary to conditions such as hyperthyroidism or kidney disease.

 Symptoms may vary depending on the heart condition, but common symptoms of heart problems include:

-In some cases, your cat will display no symptoms of a heart condition and it will only be picked up during a regular checkup when your veterinarian listens to the heart with a stethoscope.
-If an abnormality is detected, he may wish to perform further tests, including;
+In some cases, your cat will display no symptoms of a heart condition, and it will only be picked up during a regular checkup when your veterinarian listens to the heart with a stethoscope.

-ECG (electrocardiogram) – An echocardiogram is a test which takes a graphic tracing of the electrical activity of the heart.
-This can help your veterinarian diagnose heart disease, valvular or structural deformities
+- ECG (electrocardiogram) – An echocardiogram is a test which takes a graphic tracing of the electrical activity of the heart.
+This can help the veterinarian diagnose heart disease, valvular or structural deformities or disturbances.

 Treatment depends on the cause and may include: